ddefrenne/battleship/README.md

 # Battleship

-Battleship is a game played by 2 players (or 1 player vs. the computer).
+Battleship is a game played by 2 players.
 More info about the game itself: https://en.wikipedia.org/wiki/Battleship_%28game%29#Description

 # About the project